• Home

 A good slow cooker makes a difference

-If you’re cooking for a family regularly and don’t have a 6-quart slow cooker, it’s worth the investment.
-A 6-quart slow cooker is the workhorse size for recipes like this — straightforward, reliable, easy to clean.
+A six-quart slow cooker is worth your investment if you cook for the family often.
+It is the workhorse size for recipes like this — straightforward, reliable, and easy to clean.

 Variations